lolix3345/CIFAR10-CNN/README.md

 ## Requirements

-This program was developed with :
+This program was developed on Python 3.8.16 with :
 |Module|Version|
 |----|----|
 |Pytorch|2.0.1|